 The judge sentenced Argeta to 100 years to life, based on 1) 25 years to life for first degree murder; 2) 25 years to life for the firearm enhancement; 3) a life term for each attempted murder; plus 4) 25 years to life for the firearm enhanced regarding the injury to the teenager shot in the chest.

-Hernandez was sentenced to the same sentence and appealed to the Second Appellate District both he and Argeta would not be eligible for parole until serving 75 years in prison.
+Hernandez was sentenced to the same sentence and appealed to the Second Appellate District.
+Both he and Argeta would not be eligible for parole until serving 75 years in prison.

 Hernandez’s appeal listed many grounds to appeal the convictions, as well as the sentence.
 This article will only focus on the appeal of Hernandez’s sentence.

-Hernandez claimed that because he was just fifteen when the attempted murder happened his sentence of 100 years to life constituted, effectively, life without parole, and this cruel and unusual punishment in violation of the Eight Amendment to the U.S. Constitution, as well as the California Constitution.
+Hernandez claimed that because he was just fifteen when the attempted murder happened his sentence of 100 years to life constituted, effectively, life without parole, and this was cruel and unusual punishment in violation of the Eighth Amendment to the U.S. Constitution, as well as the California Constitution.
 Indeed, In Graham v.
 Florida

 (2010).
 560 U.S. _______, 130 S.Ct.
-2011, the U.S. Supreme Court held that sentencing a juvenile to life without the possibility of parole for a non-homicide offense violated the Eight Amendment.
+2011, the U.S. Supreme Court held that sentencing a juvenile to life without the possibility of parole for a non-homicide offense violated the Eighth Amendment.
 The Supreme Court noted that there were fundamental differences between juvenile and adult minds.
 Juvenile, the court stated, are “more capable of change then adults.”
 Later, in Miller v.
 Alabama

 (2012) ______ U.S. ______, 132 S.Ct.
-2455, the Supreme Court held it was also an Eighth Amendment violation to impose a Mandatory life-without parole sentence upon a juvenile in a homicide case.
+2455, the Supreme Court held it was also an Eighth Amendment violation to impose a mandatory life-without parole sentence upon a juvenile in a homicide case.

 (2012) 55 Cal.
-4th 262, the California Supreme Court found that when a juvenile is sentenced to minimum terms that exceed his or her life expectancy, the sentence is the functional equivalent of a like sentence without the possibility of parole and was unconstitutional.
+4th 262, the California Supreme Court found that when a juvenile is sentenced to minimum terms that exceed his or her life expectancy, the sentence is the functional equivalent of a life sentence without the possibility of parole and was unconstitutional.
 Turning to Hernandez’s sentence, the Second Appellate court held that his sentence must be reversed.
 It then ordered the case remanded to the trial court for resentencing on all counts.